 £2,485m in operating expenses

-Stable as a result of higher net interest income following Operating expenses up 5% in 2023, as inflationary pressures on higher bank rates and disciplined pricing, and offset slightly by costs were partially offset by ongoing savings from our transformation programme.
+Operating expenses up 5% in 2023, as inflationary pressures on costs were partially offset by ongoing savings from our transformation programme.
 Cost management will continue to be an integral part of our strategy in 2024.